 No matter what excuses you tell yourself, you can get yourself going by following these 6 tips:

-- Do not begin with any area that has an overwhelming amount of items in it.
-If your closet is packed, your book shelves are groaning with books or your desk overflowing with papers that may be too much to start with.
+- Do not begin with an area that has an overwhelming amount of items in it.
+If your closet is packed, your bookshelves are groaning with books or your desk overflowing with papers that may be too much to start with.
 Pick a smaller area.

 - Your kitchen or bathroom may be a good place to start, depending on your preferences.
 If you like to cook, the kitchen won’t work.
 But go bigger than one drawer in your dresser or desk.
 Tackle the entire dresser or desk!